Jmtorres138/PrediXmod/README.md

 ###PrediXmod
-###Pipeline to develop prediction models for GTEX data and cross-validation
+####Pipeline to develop prediction models for GTEx data and cross-validation

--Instructions for downloading expression and genotype data from GTEx exchange area are listed in gtex.md
+-Instructions for downloading expression and genotype data from **GTEx** exchange area are listed in gtex.md

+-Instruction for accessing GitHub from a secure server are given in tarbell_to_github.md

 -Descriptions of scripts that execute steps in gene prediction model development pipeline shown below: